ksetrae/ml_tools/README.md

-Tools for tuning the hyper-parameters that are based on scikit-learn modules, but have different interface and output style (more convenient, in my opinion).
+Tools for tuning the hyper-parameters that are based on scikit-learn modules, but have different interface and output style.

 ### List of implemented modules
 - GridSearch